IN THIS SECTION

 Learn something new while engaged in an adult lecture series, featuring local presenters discussing a variety of issues relevant to the Great Bay Estuary and its history.
 These free programs are open to the public and generally held 2-3pm on select winter weekdays.
 For the 2022 season all lectures are planned in person, but may change.
 Registration is required and space is limited.
-The 2022 lectures will be recorded and can be found on our YouTube Channel.
+The 2022 lectures were recorded and can be found on our YouTube Channel.
 We hope to also record the 2023 lectures.